-- No need to spray the cookie sheet with cooking spray.
+- No need to spray the cookie sheet with non-stick cooking spray.

 - And last but not least, easy cookie sheet clean-up.
 Just pick up the parchment paper and toss it in the garbage can.

-- Soften the butter in the microwave for 20 seconds.
+- Soften the butter in a bowl that is safe for the microwave for 20 seconds in the microwave.

-- Add 1 large egg and the vanilla extract to the butter, sugars, and cream cheese mixture.
+- Add the egg and the vanilla extract to the butter, sugars, and cream cheese mixture.
 Mix until well blended.